castrojo/castrojo.github.io/_drafts/_posts/tldring-your-way-to-a-kubernetes-bare-metal-cluster.md

     mkdir -p $HOME/.kube
     sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
     sudo chown $(id -u):$(id -g) $HOME/.kube/config

+Let's install the network, and then allow workloads to be scheduled on the master (for a lab we want to use all our hardware for workloads!):

     kubectl apply -f https://git.io/weave-kube-1.6
     kubectl taint nodes --all node-role.kubernetes.io/master-